Transform Old Tube Pans into Charming DIY Tabletop Planters

-Then came my Aha!
-Moment.
+Then came my aha moment.
 That old tube pan would be perfect as a tabletop umbrella planter.
 The tube pan’s hole is the perfect size to put my outside umbrella through.
+Then off I went to Home Depot to grab a few packs of brightly colored annuals.

 Here is how I turned my grandmother’s old tube pan into a pretty and frugal planter.

-How We Used Our Old Pans for Frugal DIY Plant Holder
+How To Turn Old Tube Pans Into A DIY Plant Holder

 First, before adding your dirt & plants, drill some holes for irrigation.